July 8, 2019

 Improving CX and customer satisfaction are top priorities for contact centers today.
 In addition to streamlining processes, customers want to experience a seamless omnichannel journey.
 According to studies conducted by Frost & Sullivan, customers will interact with companies on an average of nine different channels.

 Although there are those who think that the number of voice interactions is shrinking and will continue to do so, they are actually on the rise.
 In fact, 70% of those recently surveyed in a Frost & Sullivan report indicated that the number of voice calls has increased.
-Furthermore, it may be the proliferation of channels that is making voice an even more attractive option.
+Furthermore, it may be the proliferation of channels that are making voice an even more attractive option.
 Yes, self-service is great for resolving simple requests and issues, but those with more complex problems still prefer the human touch.

-Addressing more complex issues requires that contact center agents are properly trained to the highest level.
+Addressing more complex issues requires that omnichannel contact center agents are properly trained to the highest level.
 Quick access to complete customer information and an extensive knowledge base is critical.
 Effective scripting tools are also necessary.
 But the reality is that the caller experience of most contact centers still leaves much to be desired.
 Recognizing this and continually working to improve the caller experience is what will help maintain voice as the all-star of omnichannel communications.

 Create a competitive advantage by addressing top complaints